SalesConnection/Caction-Support/docs/Add_New_Category_Status.md

-## How do I add new Category in Customer/Project/Job?
+## How Do I Add New Category in Customer/Project/Job?

   1. At the desktop site's navigation bar, go to User Management > User List.<br>